rtk-rnjn/Parrot/extra/tutorials/roadmaps/angular/110-state-management/101-ngrx.md

 # Ngrx

-Ngrx is a group of Angular libraries for reactive extensions that implements the Redux pattern and it’s supercharged with RXJS.
+Ngrx is a group of Angular libraries for reactive extensions that implements the Redux pattern and it's supercharged with RXJS.
 Visit the following resources to learn more:

 - [What is NGRX ? - ngrx.io ](https://ngrx.io/)